systemnate/theodinproject/Ruby/AdvancedBuildingBlocks/README.md

         What (basically) is an enumerator?

     Writing Methods
-        How many things should a method ideally do?
-        What types of things should a method modify?
+        How many things should a method ideally do? - ONE What types of things should a method modify?
         What should you name a method?
         What does self mean?